mkingsnorth/conform_object_docs/docs/_build/html/_sources/index.rst.txt

 What is Conform Object?
 ---------------------------------

-Conform Object is a Blender add-on for any 3D modeller that needs to wrap objects onto another object's surface in one action.
+|Conform Object| is a Blender add-on for any 3D modeller that needs to wrap objects onto another object's surface in one action.

 The add-on handles the complexity of doing this for you in a non-destructive way.

+.. |Conform Object| raw:: html

+   <a href="https://blendermarket.com/products/conform-object">Conform Object</a>

 -----------------
 Features: